Universal Deformations of a Curve and a Differential: Deformations of pairs

 \end{itemize} \end {definition} We briefly mention some consequences of these conditions.
-The condition (a) guarantees that $p_1,\ldots,p_K$ are smooth points of the 1-dimensional complex space $X$.
-Further, the germ $u_p$ of the local coordinate of $X$ at $p\in\{p_1,\ldots,p_K\}$ is determined by the 1-form $\Theta$ and the condition that the germ of $\Theta$ at $p$ is equal to $d(u_p^{-M_p})$ at $p$ up to multiplication with a $M_p$-th root of unity.
-Finally, the condition (c) implies that $\eta$ transforms $\Theta$ as $\eta^\ast \Theta=\bar{\Theta}$.
-We also note that there is a slight abuse of terminology here in that whilst $ X ^\circ $ is locally planar with respect to a primitive of $\Theta $ and another coordinate, in fact $ X $ does not satisfy this condition at the points $ p_1,\ldots , p_K $.
-There it is instead locally biregular to an open set in $\mathbb C $.
+Condition (a) guarantees that $p_1,\ldots,p_K$ are smooth points of $X$ and that $\dfx$ is locally exact about these poles.
+Hence $\dfx$ is locally exact on the 1-dimensional complex space $X$.
+Further, for each $p\in\{p_1,\ldots,p_K\}$ the equation $\dfx_p=d(u_p^{-M_p})$ determines the germ $u_p$ up to multiplication with a $M_p$-th root of unity.
+Finally, condition (c) implies that $\eta$ transforms $\dfx$ as $\eta^\ast \dfx=\overline{\dfx}$.